Global Competition Review’s renowned annual rankings celebrate Latham’s banner year of legal innovation and history-making work.

-In the area of cartels, Mr. Poitras is currently coordinating a global team assisting one of the airlines involved in the air cargo investigations, involving ten jurisdictions covering both regulatory/criminal and civil damage proceedings.
-He also coordinated a global team that assisted one of the liner shipping companies in the European Commission’s liner shipping investigation and has been active in cartel investigations involving financial services.
+In the area of cartels, Mr. Poitras coordinated a global team that assisted one of the airlines involved in the air cargo investigations.
+The matter spanned ten jurisdictions and covered both regulatory/criminal and civil damage proceedings.
+He also coordinated a global team that assisted one of the liner shipping companies in the European Commission’s liner shipping investigation and has experience in cartel investigations involving financial services.

-Mr. Poitras has been involved in many second phase EU merger cases acting for one of the merging parties or for a complainant.
+Mr. Poitras has been involved in many second phase EU merger cases, in which he acted for one of the merging parties or for a complainant.
 His merger work has covered a broad range of industries including aviation, beverages, computer manufacturing, elevators/escalators, forestry equipment, heavy trucks, internet services, software, and steel.
 Notable case highlights include leading the team for US Airways that secured EU clearance for the US Airways/American Airlines merger, and leading the team for Neptune Orient Lines that secured EU and global clearances for the NOL/CMACGM merger.

 Mr. Poitras has also advised on non-merger cooperation and information exchange issues, including in the context of alliances and joint ventures, trade associations, joint sales agreements, and joint purchasing agreements.
 Mr. Poitras has particular expertise and experience with cooperation in the aviation and liner shipping industry.
 His work on abuse of dominance issues has focused on marketing practices and pricing.

 Mr. Poitras has been recognized in publications such as The Legal 500, and the Who's Who of Aviation Lawyers.
 IFLR1000 recently quoted a client who reported that Mr. Poitras “is very talented and very detailed.
 A very good lawyer.”